AnthonyPython/64bit_papagyo/README.md

 This has a few extra phonemes meant for another project use them if needed.

 More build tool setup may need to be done depending on your system.
+There is a absolute path for one of the required libs, unknown as to why relative path didn't work

 Anthony Python
 May 16, 2023